 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 The Seychelles is a small country, comprising 115 islands covering a wide geographical area in the Indian Ocean, northeast of Madagascar.
-With a small population of only about 93 419 people 1n 2015 (an increase of 2.2 percent over 2014), the Seychelles is ranked third in terms of human development in Africa, with its Human Development Index ranking 64th globally for the year 2015 (from 71st in 2014).
-It has met most of the Millennium Development Goals.
+With a population of about 95 000 people 1n 2016 (an increase of 1.3 percent over 2015), the Seychelles is one of the highest human development countries in Africa, with its Human Development Index ranking 63rd globally for the year 2016 (from 74th in 2015).
+It has met most of the Millennium Development Goals and reached high-income status in 2015.
 The Seychellois economy is heavily dependent on the global economic environment.
 Tourism dominates the economy and is the main employer.
 Fisheries are the country’s most important export sector, accounting for over 90 percent of export revenues, but represent only about 11 percent of employment.

-The World Bank 2016 Doing Business report ranked Seychelles 85 out of 189 countries in the Ease of Doing Business Index, the same rank as in 2015.
+The World Bank 2017 Doing Business report ranked Seychelles 93 out of 190 countries in the Ease of Doing Business Index, the same rank as in 2016.
+While enforcing contracts has improved in Seychelles, starting business, getting credit, protection of minority investors and dealing with permits amongst others have not kept pace.

 Access to Finance